Patti Page: Personal life

 Page was married three times, first to University of Wisconsin student Jack Skiba in May 1948.
 They moved to New York, but she asked for and received a no-fault divorce in Wisconsin within a year.
 Her next marriage was to Charles O'Curran, a choreographer, in 1956.
 O'Curran had been married to actress Betty Hutton.
 Page and O'Curran adopted a son, Danny, and a daughter, Kathleen.
 They divorced in 1972.

 Page's last marriage was to Jerry Filiciotto in 1990.
-The couple owned a maple syrup business named The Farm at Wood Hill in Bath, New Hampshire, and resided in Solana Beach, California."Jerome J. Filiciotto", The Bridge Weekly Sho-case (Woodsville, New Hampshire), April 30, 2009 (retrieved May 6, 2009).
+The couple owned a maple syrup business named The Farm at Woods Hill in Bath, New Hampshire, and resided in Solana Beach, California.
 Filiciotto died on April 18, 2009.

 In his autobiography Lucky Me, published in 2011, former baseball player and front-office executive Eddie Robinson claims he dated Page before her second marriage.

 Page's longtime collaborator arranger Vic Schoen once recalled, "She was one of the nicest and most accommodating singers I've ever worked with."
 Schoen and she remained close friends and spoke regularly until his death in 2000.